 If your insurance does not cover out-of-network providers, you may be able to pay for therapy out of your pre-tax income using an HSA or FSA account.

 I contract with Lyra Health to provide mental health services to employees of several companies.
 Feel free to contact Lyra Health or me directly to discuss using your Lyra benefits for therapy.

 Our sessions and discussions are confidential, meaning they are protected by law.
 In most situations, I may not disclose confidential information about you without your consent.
-There are situations, however, in which I am legally required to break confidentiality.
-These include the following:
+However, there are several situations in which I am legally required to break confidentiality, including:

 - If I believe you are in danger of harming yourself or another person